-We are carrying out research in the field of comparative and evolutionary plant cytogenetics and cytogenomics.
-Our commitment is to get new insights into the mechanisms and constraints of chromosome and karyotype evolution in plants, and to amalgamate comparative plant cytogenetics, genomics and phylogenetics.
+We conduct research in the field of comparative and evolutionary plant genomics, cytogenomics and cytogenetics.
+Our goal is to provide new insights into the mechanisms and constraints of chromosomal and karyotype evolution in plants and to bring together comparative plant cytogenetics, genomics and phylogenetics.

-Genome evolution in crucifers (Brassicaceae) is our leading research theme.
-Among other topics we are analysing the incidence, mechanisms and rate of chromosome rearrangements, sequence structure of chromosome breakpoints, modes of centromere repositioning and elimination, reconstructing ancestral genomes and pathways of genome evolution, and testing causal links between whole-genome duplication events (paleo- and mesopolyploidy), karyotypic variation and speciation.
-Although genome evolution in the mustard family is our prime research focus, research projects on chromosome and karyotype evolution in gingers and bananas, grasses or Boraginaceae are also ongoing.
+Among other topics we analyze the frequency, mechanisms, and rates of chromosomal rearrangements; the sequence structure of chromosome breakpoints; modes of centromere repositioning and elimination; reconstruction of ancestral genomes and pathways of genome evolution; and testing causal relationships between whole-genome duplication events, chromosomal variation, and speciation.
+Although genome evolution in the mustard family (Brassicaceae) is our main research focus, projects focused on chromosomal and karyotype evolution in other plant groups are also underway.

 Research in the laboratory explores the following topics:

 - comparative cytogenomics and cytogenetics,